rajiv-harness/developer-hub/docs/cloud-cost-management/1-onboard-with-cloud-cost-management/set-up-cloud-cost-management/set-up-cost-visibility-for-aws.md

 > **☆ NOTE —** After enabling CCM, it takes about 24 hours for the data to be available for viewing and analysis.### AWS Connector requirements

 * The same connector cannot be used in NextGen and FirstGen.
-For information on creating an AWS connector in the FirstGen see [Set Up Cost Visibility for AWS](https://docs.harness.io/article/5ql31pdjcm-enable-continuous-efficiency-for-aws).
 * For CCM, AWS connectors are available only at the Account level in Harness.
 * You can create multiple connectors per AWS account.
 * Review the AWS connector requirements for different CCM features: